 Originally published by Amanda Sheppard.
 Last updated by Nicole Hurip.

 We all want to get away from the hustle and bustle of the workweek, but sometimes, it’s just not possible to get out of town.
 Fear not!
 We’ve rounded up the best hotels in Hong Kong, where you can kick back on a luxurious staycation, as well as cool off after a long day in a pool.

-The latest addition to the Tsim Sha Tsui waterfront stands 65 storeys high, adding to an already vibrant skyline.
-Rosewood Hong Kong—the resort group’s flagship property—occupies 43 floors of the new skyscraper on Victoria Dockside.
+Rosewood Hong Kong stands 65 storeys high, adding to an already vibrant skyline.
 It boasts 91 lavish suites and 322 spacious rooms, most of which offer a stunning view of the harbourfront.
 Guests in the hotel’s suites can benefit from personal butler service, as well as access to the exclusive Manor Club lounge, offering food, drink, and a dedicated games room.
 And the best part?
 Rosewood’s 25-metre-long outdoor infinity pool allows guests to do their laps with our gorgeous Victoria Harbour as the backdrop.